samdammers/discord-bot/README.md

 ### Swap

-↔️ Swap two songs current positions with each other
+↔️ Swap two songs current positions with each other.

 `/swap POSITION_1 POSITION_2`

 ### Stop

-🔇 Stop playing (disconnects bot from voice channel)
+🔇 Stop playing (disconnects bot from voice channel).

 `/stop`

 ### Volume

-🔊 Adjust the music bot volume between 0-200
+🔊 Adjust the music bot volume between 0-200.
+This works for the current queue and is a global volume for all listeners.

 `/volume NUMBER`